 - Price of Turnover: Lost Productivity Costs for the New Employee

 Getting a new employee up to speed costs the company productivity time on behalf of both the new employee and the person(s) training the new employee.
 When the new employee is replacing a key staff member, these costs are exponentially larger.
 Consider the learning curve of the new job and time spent understanding company policies and practices, making mistakes, and the impact of a manager not being available to remaining staff.

-- Administrative Costs for the New Employee
+- Price of Turnover: Administrative Costs for the New Employee

 Putting a new employee on payroll and getting things squared away with benefits enrollments takes time.
 You also need to establish email accounts, computer access, security passwords, and access ID cards.
 You may need to update internal phone directories or your team member info online.
 Many companies also make internal and external publicity announcements, such as a press release for a new key employee, which takes time to create, edit, and share.

-- Operational Costs for the New Employee
+- Price of Turnover: Operational Costs for the New Employee

 Once you have a new replacement hired, that employee may need business cards, phone hookups, or perhaps a cell phone.
 The manager may also need to invest time getting to know the new employee to develop trust and build confidence.